abcxyzi/RadChar/README.md

 > Note, `RadChar-Tiny` is a subset of `RadChar-Small`, while `RadChar-Small` is a subset of `RadChar-Baseline`, etc. It is recommended a train-val-test split should be created from a single RadChar dataset (e.g., `RadChar-Baseline`) to support model development.

 ## Citation

-The RadChar dataset is published together with the conference paper titled [Multi-task Learning for Radar Signal Characterisation](https://arxiv.org/abs/2306.13105v2) at the 2023 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2023).

 💡 Please cite both the dataset and the conference paper if you find them helpful for your research.
 Cheers.